Session State Caching

 Gradle

 Add the following to the local (.gradle/gradle.properties) or project gradle.properties file.
-Replace YOUR_PIVOTAL_COMMERCIAL_MAVEN_REPO_USERNAME and YOUR_PIVOTAL_COMMERCIAL_MAVEN_REPO_PASSWORD with your Pivotal Commercial Maven Repository credentials.
+Replace YOUR_BROADCOM_MAVEN_REPO_EMAIL and YOUR_BROADCOM_MAVEN_REPO_ACCESS_TOKEN with your Broadcom Maven Repository credentials.

 Maven Add the following to the .m2/settings.xml file.
-Replace MY-USERNAME@example and MY-DECRYPTED-PASSWORD with your Pivotal Commercial Maven Repository credentials.
+Replace MY-USERNAME@example and MY-ACCESS-TOKEN with your Broadcom Maven Repository credentials.

 <settings>